 6. Scale your team up or down on demand

+It is one of the most frequent reasons to outsource.
 At the start of a project, there should be a full team of designers and software developers.
 However, once the project is released, there is no need to retain multiple specialists.
 Outsourcing allows a company to scale a team up or down as needed for each stage of the project.
 The post-release activities can be managed by a small team on demand.

 7. Plan a project takeover